DataDog/hiring-engineers/answers.md

 ### Monitoring Data

 Monitoring Data was another straight-forward section of the assignment, especially using the DataDog UI.
 I was able to follow documentation to set up warning, alert and "no data" emails.
-I was definitely eager to get the downtime set up once I was getting send notification emails non-stop once this was up and running!
+I was definitely eager to get the downtime set up once I was getting sent notification emails non-stop once this was up and running!
 </br></br>
 Configuring Email Notifications; Warning, Alert and No Data</br>
 <img src="Datadog_monitorAlertEmailConfig.png" alt="alt text" width="900" height="350">